-This program is fully accredited by the National Automotive Technicians Education Foundation.
+This program is fully accredited by the ASE Education Foundation.
 For more information about accreditation, click here.

 The Automotive Technology associate of applied science degree will provide education in most types of land transportation vehicles.